Be Alone No More: Philip George and Anton Powers version

 In 2015, "Be Alone No More" was covered by British producers Philip George and Anton Powers, retitled "Alone No More".
 It debuted at number 4 on the UK Singles Chart, number 1 on the UK Dance Singles Chart and number 1 on the Scottish Singles Chart.
 It was released on 2 October 2015 as a digital download in the UK through 3 Beat Records.

 Background

-Powers had been toying with the idea of remixing "Be Alone No More" for several years before meeting George who suggested it be a good idea.
-They then covered the song, with George producing the single and Powers singing the lyrics.
+Powers had been toying with the idea of remixing "Be Alone No More" for several years and initially started the project with fellow Liverpool producers Midnight City before taking it to 3 Beat label-mate George.

 Music video

 A music video to accompany the release of "Alone No More" was first released onto YouTube on 10 September 2015 at a total length of three minutes and three seconds.